OpenSPP/documentation/docs/glossary.rst

    Payments administration
-       The required steps to transfer cash to :term:`beneficiaries<beneficiaries>` or into the :term:`beneficiaries<beneficiaries>`’ accounts.
-Payments administration includes establishing and verifying the payroll and setting up the payment schedule, requesting the inter-account transfer (by the overseeing ministry to the treasury), issuing the inter-account payment order (by the treasury to the :term:`payment service provider<payment service provider>`), issuing the payment instruction (by the overseeing ministry to the :term:`payment service provider<payment service provider>`), and providing the payments to the :term:`beneficiaries<beneficiaries>` (by the :term:`payment service provider<payment service provider>`).
+       The required steps to transfer cash to :term:`beneficiaries<beneficiaries>` or into the beneficiaries’ accounts.
+Payments administration includes establishing and verifying the payroll and setting up the payment schedule, requesting the inter-account transfer (by the overseeing ministry to the treasury), issuing the inter-account payment order (by the treasury to the :term:`payment service provider<payment service provider>`), issuing the payment instruction (by the overseeing ministry to the payment service provider), and providing the payments to the beneficiaries (by the payment service provider).

        | 🇫🇷 Administration des paiements
        | 🇪🇸 Administración de los pagos